bartificer/programming-by-stealth/docs/pbs70.md

 As we’ve seen, you can trigger a modal without having to write any JavaScript using Bootstrap’s Toggle plugin, but that’s not the most common use case for Modals.
 Instead, Modals are usually triggered via an event handler.

-Like with other Bootstrap components, the Boostrap JavaScript contains a jQuery plugin for controlling Modals.
+Like with other Bootstrap components, the Bootstrap JavaScript contains a jQuery plugin for controlling Modals.
 This plugin has the same name as the component, i.e. modal, and provides two particularly important actions, `show`, and `hide`.
 Like with all jQuery plugins, you invoke the Bootstrap Modal jQuery plugin by calling the function with the plugins name on a jQuery object and passing the action as a string as the first argument.

 For example, you can paste the following into a JavaScript console on `pbs70a.html` to show the Modal: